RK0429/cespy/design/plan.md

 * **Migration for Users:** Even if backward compatibility is not required, we should make the transition clear:

   * In the **kuPyLTSpice** repository (and PyPI project), it’s wise to publish a final minor release or at least update the README to state that “kuPyLTSpice has been merged into \[new package name] as of \[version].
 Please install that package for future updates.”
 If possible, you could release kuPyLTSpice 1.0.1 that simply imports the unified package and perhaps throws a deprecation warning when used.
 This way, any existing code using kuPyLTSpice isn’t immediately broken – it will still function by relying on the unified package under the hood – but users are notified to switch.
 This step is optional, but it smooths the migration.
   * For **kupicelib** users, if we keep the name but restructure some APIs, highlight changes in the documentation.
-E.g., “The `kupicelib.simulators.LTSpice_Simulator` class is replaced by `kupicelib.simulators.LTSpiceSimulator` (name change)” or “Functions X and Y moved from module A to module B.”
+E.g., “The `kupicelib.simulators.LTSpice_Simulator` class is replaced by `cespy.simulators.LTSpiceSimulator` (name change)” or “Functions X and Y moved from module A to module B.”
   * Clearly version the unified release as a new major version (2.x) to signal that breaking changes may be present.
 This manages expectations for users upgrading.
   * Ensure that both old GitHub repos (if the unified is new or one is deprecated) have pointers to the new unified repo in their descriptions.